 Deborah Jenkins has an MA in Art History with a specialization in the Art of the Pre-Columbian Americas and a BA in Fine Art with a specialization in 3D Design.
 She has had graduate seminars and field studies in European Art from Ancient to Contemporary, the Art of Africa, Mesoamerica, Oceania, the Andes, Native American, and Islamic Art and Architecture.

 For her graduate work Deborah did research in Mexico and South America.
 She received the Ishimoto Scholarship to the arts for her work.
 A copy of her thesis, The Iconography of Negative Vicus Anthropomorphic Ceramics, is in the research library at UCLA.

 Deborah currently teaches Beginning Drawing, 2-D Design and Art History at College of the Canyons.
-She has also taught upper an lower division classes in Artistic Forms of Expression, Art History, Topics in Latin American Culture, History of Graphic Design, The History and Theory of Visual Communication, Advanced Photoshop, and Dreamweaver at American Intercontinental University.
+She has also taught upper an lower division classes in Artistic Forms of Expression, Art History, Topics in Latin American Culture, History of Graphic Design, The History and Theory of Visual Communication, Advanced Photoshop, and Dreamweaver.

 Deborah is currently president of Pearleye, a web development/web maintenance company, prior to starting her business Deborah was a Corporate Executive Visual Coordinator and Director with Bullock's, Robinson's-May, and Bloomingdale’s.
 Before that, after earning her degrees, Deborah worked in the contemporary art department at Sotheby's Auction House.